DALSA-Lab/dtu_synbio_lab_automation/protocols/opentrons/Course_Introduction_to_automation/Readme.md

 # Introduction to Automation

 This folder contains small Opentrons examples used to introduce core concepts in laboratory automation.
 The examples progress from a fixed protocol, through single- and multichannel pipetting, to reusable protocols that accept runtime parameters and CSV input.
+For teaching, write askung@dtu.dk.
+I have presentations for learning this but I am awaiting if this material is open source or not currently.

 ## Learning path